sophiakun/Kunisaki-Data-Science-Portfolio/TidyData-Project/README.md

 # 🏅 2008 Olympic Medalists Tidy Data

-## About:
+## About
 This project focuses on cleaning and visualizing a **2008 Summer Olympic Medalists dataset** using **tidy data principles**.
 I transformed the dataset so that:

 - Each variable has its own column
 - Each observation forms its own row
 - Each type of observational unit forms its own table

-My objectives are to clean, transform, and then do basic exploratory data analysis on the data.
-These tidy data principles are important because they make data analysis easier by standardizing one structure.
-This project includes exploratory data analysis through **visualizations** and a **pivot table** aggregation to provide deeper insights from the cleaned data.
+My objectives are to clean the data and then do basic data analysis on the data.
+These tidy data principles are important because they make data analysis easier by standardizing one structure across the data.
+This project includes analysis through **visualizations** and a **pivot table** aggregation to provide deeper insights from the cleaned data.

 ## Instructions: